Storm Damage 911 Storm restoration, matched fast

 Alachua County, FL

-Storm restoration in Gainesville
+Storm damage restoration in Gainesville

 Gainesville is the seat of Alachua County and home to the University of Florida, making it one of the most recognizable cities in North Central Florida despite sitting well inland from any coastline.
 That inland position means storm surge is not a factor, but tropical systems tracking across the region deliver something else: 50 to 60 mph gusts that bring down trees across neighborhoods built beneath a heavy residential canopy, along with inland flooding along the Santa Fe River and its low-lying corridors.
 Hurricane Helene in 2024 knocked power to roughly 40 percent of the city and blocked more than 50 roads with fallen trees; Milton followed two weeks later.
 Storm Damage 911 connects Gainesville homeowners with vetted, licensed local pros for a free damage assessment.